kevinlr5/conjugates/docs/deployment.md

 9. Install terraform and place it on your path.
 10. `./gradlew clean createAwsAccount`
 11. In the ouput, you should see a variable called `terraform_bucket_name`.
 Save its value.
+12. In the output, you should see a variable called `db_hostname`.
+Save its value.
-12. Login to the AWS console, generate keys for the `deployer` IAM user, and save the keys locally.
+13. Login to the AWS console, generate keys for the `deployer` IAM user, and save the keys locally.

 ## Structure of the account